cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-messages.md

 $ ignite chain serve --reset-once
 ```

-Save Alice's and Bob's mnemonics in their own `alice.key` and `bob.key` right next to `experiment.ts`:
+Save the mnemonics of Alice and Bob in their own `alice.key` and `bob.key` right next to `experiment.ts`:

 * Do not add any [extra character](https://github.com/cosmos/b9-checkers-academy-draft/blob/dab7dd4/client/test/live/alice.key.sample) in the files.
 * Add [`*.key` to `.gitignore`](https://github.com/cosmos/b9-checkers-academy-draft/blob/dab7dd4/.gitignore#L2) so as not to commit these test files by mistake.